slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear."
 -- Hannah Arendt*

-> *"A man is not deceived by others, he deceives himself."
+> *"A man is not deceived by others, he deceives himself." (...)
+"The senses do not deceive; it is the judgment that deceives."
 -- Goethe*

 > *"Appear weak when you are strong and strong when you are weak."